Costco Kirkland Signature Beef Chili Review

 Nutrition

-1/6 of the tray is 300 calories, 15 grams of fat, 890 mg of sodium, 22 grams of carbohydrates, five grams of fibre, seven grams of sugar and 21 grams of carbohydrates.
+1/6 of the tray is 300 calories, 15 grams of fat, 890 mg of sodium, 22 grams of carbohydrates, five grams of fibre, seven grams of sugar and 21 grams of protein.
 If you eat 1/6th of the tray this isn’t that bad but if you have a third of the tray you’re looking at a lot of calories, fat and sodium.
 The ingredients list is also very long with some chemical type ingredients.

 There really wasn’t anything I disliked about this chili it just wasn’t amazing and I can’t see myself wanting to purchase it again in the future, I’d much rather make my own chili or convince my mom to make her chili for me.